The Emergency Response Officer

 Proficiency in Microsoft Office

 Valid EU Visa for a minimum of 3 months

 Languages Greek, Farsi, Arabic or French an advantage

 Driving license and ability to drive manual transmission.

-To apply, please send CV and cover letter to email@example.com no later than November 21, 2018.
+To apply, send your CV and Cover Letter to email@example.com by 28/12/2018.
 Only shortlisted candidates will be contacted for an interview.